 You do not need a poll card to vote, so another one will not be sent.
 The poll card is just to inform you that there is an election and to provide you with other information such as where your polling station is situated.

 You can find the location of your polling station by putting in your postcode on this site Democracy Club postcode checker

 When you arrive at the polling station, staff will ask you to confirm your name and address.
 They will then check that you are registered and hand you a ballot paper.
 They can also help you understand how to fill in your ballot paper.

 If you would like to find out your polling station, you can contact your local Electoral Services Office.

 Anyone who is registered and eligible to vote can apply for a postal vote at this election.
 Many people choose to vote by post if they are away from home on polling day, or if they have difficulty in getting to their local polling station.

-Postal votes will be sent around the 18 April, but if you apply for a postal vote after 31 March, you should contact your local authority to check when your postal vote will be issued.
+Postal votes will be sent around the 16 April, but if you apply for a postal vote after 21 March, you should contact your local authority to check when your postal vote will be issued.
 Due to the specialist nature of postal vote production, it can take a couple of weeks from the receipt of an application form for the postal vote to be issued.

 Voting by proxy means appointing someone else to vote on your behalf.
-The deadline to appoint a proxy is 5pm on Tuesday 25 April.
-You can obtain an application form from your local Electoral Services Office or one can be downloaded here.
+The deadline to appoint a proxy is 5pm on Wednesday 21 April.
+You can apply to vote by proxy online or alternatively you can obtain an application form from your local Electoral Services Office .

 Each local authority will be responsible for counting the votes for their area, with the results being collated regionally in Birmingham by the Combined Authority Returning Officer (CARO) and their staff.
 Once results for all seven local authorities have been collected and calculated, the successful candidate will be declared.